wp-plugins/my-optional-modules/readme.txt

 == Changelog ==
 = 5.1.+ =
+* 5.1.4 / An extremely simple maintenance mode has been added.
 * 5.1.3 / Bugfix: module:   Reviews now have the content of the review formatted properly.
 * 5.1.3 / Bugfix: function: obwcountplus_single().
 * 5.1.2 / Verifier: Added the option to set the correct and incorrect stats messages, providing the ability to set up impromptu 'yes/no' type polls/questions (think 'Did you find this article useful?
 Yes or no.')